nestordemeure/breviarium/data/english.md

 As I begin this part of the discussion, I follow no set order, exploring various contexts.

-### Gaining Favor
+### Gaining Favor from a Friend

 Determine what matters your friend cares about and tailor your gifts to his interests.
-Suitable items include mathematics books, optical instruments, microscopes, sundials, various mirrors, and other curiosities, as well as secrets of nature, of which *Mizaldus* offers many.
+Suitable items include mathematics books, optical instruments, microscopes, sundials, various mirrors, and other curiosities, as well as treatises on the secrets of nature, of which *Mizauld* offers many.

 Speak with him often, consult him, and ask for his advice, then follow it.
 But never lay yourself so bare that if he becomes your enemy, he can use it against you.

 Ask nothing of him that would be difficult to grant, especially where it touches upon issues of property or money.

 Congratulate him briefly but elegantly on feast days, birthdays, good health, etc.

 Rarely mention his virtues but always overlook his vices.

 Share your travels with him, relate praises others have spoken of him, and whisper everything in his ear, especially things said by his superiors.

 Never reveal his demerits or vices, no matter how much he may ask.
 If he urges you, believing you do not trust him, relate at most the mildest faults, or those he has openly acknowledged himself.
 For such things leave a bitter memory, no matter how they are said, especially if there is too much truth in them.

 Send him frequent greetings through others and in your own letters.

 Never defend an opinion contrary to his, or if you have dared to differ, allow him to persuade you.
 Show that you have been swayed and conceal that you disagreed.

 Be liberal in giving him titles and eagerly offer services you will never need to fulfill.

 Do not seek to please anyone through their vices, or even through qualities that conflict with your status.
 If you are a clergyman, avoid excessive jesting, scurrility, deep drinking, etc. While these may win affection in the moment, they will eventually lead to contempt, ridicule, or even fierce hatred, though it may not arise immediately.
 Therefore, even if at times it may be expedient to stray beyond the bounds of virtue, let it be done without vice.

 When you arrive somewhere new, first determine who enjoys the favor of the master of the place and who has influence through factions and eloquence.
 Win their favor by any means, so that you may use their advice and influence in promoting matters, for they will take some of the burden upon themselves when they give counsel.
 If you wish to take revenge on someone, make him appear suspect to them and turn their envy to your cause.

 Never commit any crime at your master's behest, for even if you win his gratitude in the moment, he will thereafter view you as a critic, one who could act against him as readily as you accepted his unjust command - a man who sold his faithful service and virtue, or at least parted from the reward for the deed as soon as it was done.

 Write some letters praising a third party and allow them to be lost and intercepted so they reach that third party.

-Many judge what pleases them will also please others; therefore they act accordingly.
+Many judge that what pleases them will also please others; therefore they act accordingly.
 You should instead prudently explore what is pleasing or displeasing to the other person.

 Address even your inferiors as brothers and preempt them with honors, provided they are of good character.

 Never provide pleasing things to the point of satiety, lest you induce nausea.
-Leave them wanting more, whether in games, conversation, etc. Never borrow from a friend, for if he cannot grant what you ask, it is offensive, and he will hate you; or if he reluctantly agrees, or receives back less than whole, he will resent it.
+Leave them wanting more, whether in games, conversation, etc.

+Never borrow from a friend, for if he cannot grant what you ask, it is offensive, and he will hate you; or if he reluctantly agrees, or receives back less than whole, he will resent it.

 Never buy from a friend, for if he sells dearly, you will be harmed; if cheaply, he will be.

 Treat even his lowliest servants well, otherwise they will gradually turn your friend's mind against you.

-Observe this at banquets: Contrive secrets and entrust them as secrets, even those that pertain to his office.
-Show that you take special care for them.
+Observe this at banquets: entrust them with pretended secrets, even some that pertain to their office, show that you hold them in a special position.

 If you deal familiarly with servants, they will hold you in contempt; if angrily, they will hate you; but with gentle gravity, they will revere you.

 With free men, show benevolence, love, and courtesy.
 Do not allow them to stoop to humble services or extreme gestures of submission, such as kissing feet.
-Consider the greedy as equivalent to servants.
+Consider the greedy to be on the same level as slaves in terms of their disposition.

 If you seek the favor of the people, promise to promote their interests, especially those that benefit individuals, for they are moved more by these than by honor.

 If invited to dine with inferiors, accept, find no fault in anything, surpass them all in civility while preserving your dignity, and at least be liberal in your words.
 Take care not to take or appropriate anything of theirs against their will.

 Frequently show compassion, console, and bestow favors in stages.
 Despise nothing, but rather praise.
 If you must contradict, do not accuse them of imprudence or ignorance.
 After praising their reasoning and good intentions, point out the disadvantages and costs that would follow.

 Always show yourself a champion of the people's freedoms.

 Observe the friend whose favor you wish to gain - is he given to arms or to learning, to clemency or to ferocity?

 Rarely act as an intercessor, for whatever is done for others on your account is taken from you, and your favor with the ruler will not remain intact.
 Keep the ruler wholly for yourself.

 Reveal no one's secrets to another, for you will then be of little worth to him.

 If he commands you to commit a crime, delay, and think of a way to excuse yourself.
-Feign illness, stolen horses, etc. First win over the servants of one whose friendship you seek, even bribing them with gold if necessary - they will draw over their master.
+Feign illness, stolen horses, etc.

+First win over the servants of one whose friendship you seek, even bribing them with gold if necessary - they will draw over their master.

 However far you advance in his favor, act as if you were still seeking it through a thousand kindnesses.
-For favor, once acquired, wishes to be maintained so as not to be lost - indeed, it must be nourished with good offices.
+For favor, once acquired, wishes to be maintained so as not to be lost; it requires attentions.

 ### Knowing Who is Someone's Friend

-Praise someone; if the other person is silent, he will not be a friend.
-Or if he diverts the conversation elsewhere, or speaks halfheartedly and reluctantly, or diminishes the praise, or says the story is inconsistent, or attributes part of the praise to others: Also, if he is aware of some praiseworthy deed but adds nothing to what you say that could augment it.

-Or if he says it was a chance occurrence, or attributes it to God's extraordinary providence, and extols that others have done equal or greater things, or that it was done by the counsel of another.
+Praise someone; if the other person remains silent, they will not be a friend.
+You can also tell that they are not a friend if they divert the conversation elsewhere, speak halfheartedly or reluctantly, diminish the praise, claim the story is inconsistent, or attribute part of the praise to others.
+Moreover, if they are aware of a praiseworthy deed but fail to add anything to what you say that could enhance it, they are not a true friend.
+Additionally, if they dismiss it as a chance occurrence, attribute it to God's extraordinary providence, claim that others have accomplished equal or greater feats, or suggest that it was achieved through the counsel of another, they are not a genuine friend.

-Forge letters in a friend's name to him, in which you ask for something to be entrusted - a favorable disposition, or the opposite, will be evident.
+Forge letters in a friend's name to him, in which you ask for something to be entrusted - his disposition, favorable or otherwise, will be evident.

 Greet him in a friend's name, or say you heard ill of him, and see what he will add to these things.